kentdlee/SCSI/source/index.rst

     def decTileNum(self):
         self.tileNum = self.tileNum - 1
         self.tileLabel.config(text="Tiles = " + str(self.tileNum))
+        numBombs = int(self.bombVar.get())
-        if self.tileNum == 40:
+        if self.tileNum == numBombs:
             self.gameOver()
             tkinter.messagebox.showinfo(\
               message="You didn't blow up!
 Congratulations!!",\
               title="You Won!!!!")

+The next bit of code goes in the *whenLeftClicked* method in the new *else* part that we are defining.
-Now we need to make all the neighbor tiles of this tile disappear if they are not bombs.
+We need to make all the neighbor tiles of this tile disappear if they are not bombs.
 To do this we want to make a list of the neighbors that are not bombs and count them as well.
 This is a little complicated but picture counting all the neighbors of a tile and adding them to a list.
 Here is code that does this.